Dmitry Rogozin: 2022 Russian invasion of Ukraine

-On 2 April, Rogozin said that the aim of the economic sanctions against Russia is to "kill the Russian economy and plunge our people into despair and hunger, to get our country on its knees".
+On 2 April, Rogozin said that the aim of the American economic sanctions against Russia was to "kill the Russian economy and plunge our people into despair and hunger, to get our country on its knees".
 The next day he called for the lifting of sanctions on two Russian companies, TsNIIMash and Progress Rocket Space Centre, that are involved in the ISS.

 On 10 May, Rogozin observed that StarLink owner Elon Musk had sent to the "militants of the Nazi Azov battalion" in Mariupol some equipment that allowed them better to survive the onslaught of the Russian invaders, and remarked to Musk that "You will be held accountable as an adult, no matter how much you play the fool."

-On 22 May Rogozin warned that 50 new Satan II/RS-28 Sarmat/SS-X-30 intercontinental nuclear missiles will soon be combat ready.
+On 22 May Rogozin warned that 50 new Satan II/RS-28 Sarmat/SS-X-30 intercontinental nuclear missiles would soon be combat ready.
 He said that "I suggest that aggressors speak to us more politely".

 On 13 June Rogozin stated that Ukraine must be destroyed once and for all: "what appeared in the place of Ukraine is an existential threat to the Russian people, Russian history, Russian language and Russian civilization.
 If we do not put an end to them, as, unfortunately, our grandfathers failed to, our grandchildren will be dying while putting an end to them at even greater cost.
 So let's put an end to them.
 Once and for all.
 For the sake of our grandchildren."

 On 28 June Rogozin had Roscosmos publish satellite images of the building in use for the 2022 NATO Madrid summit, as well as defense headquarters in France, UK, Germany and the US.
 The agency identified them all as "decision-making centers" that "support Ukrainian nationalists".
-Rogozin personally remarked that the satellite imagery firm Maxar maintained the government of Ukraine on its client list and complained about the formation of a single cloud data pipeline from NATO to the Ukrainian military.
+Rogozin personally remarked that the satellite imagery firm Maxar maintained the government of Ukraine on its client list and he complained about the formation of a single cloud data pipeline from NATO to the Ukrainian military.